MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 ---
-title: Build from an API
+title: Build message extension using an API
 author: v-ypalikila
-description: Learn how to build an API message extension using Teams developer portal and Teams Toolkit. ms.localizationpriority: medium ms.topic: overview ms.author: anclear ms.date: 09/07/2023
+description: Learn how to build an API message extension using Teams developer portal and Teams Toolkit. ms.localizationpriority: medium ms.topic: overview ms.author: anclear ms.date: 10/19/2023
 ---

-# Build from an API
+# Build API-based message extension

-Message extensions built from an API are a type of Teams app that allows you to integrate your chat functionality directly into Teams.
-This can enhance your app's usability and provide a seamless user experience.
+API-based message extensions are a type of Teams app that integrates your chat functionality directly into Teams, enhancing your app's usability and offering a seamless user experience.

-Before you get started, ensure that you adhere to the following requirements:
+Before you get started, you meet the following requirements:

 <details><summary>1.
-OpenAPI specification</summary>
+OpenAPI Description (OAD)</summary>

-Developers can't require users to enter a parameter for a header or cookie.
+Developers must not require users to enter a parameter for a header or cookie.
 If you need to pass headers, a default value for the header can be set in the specification.
 This simplifies the user experience and reduces the risk of errors.

+* Supported formats are JSON and YAML formats.
+* Supported OpenAPI Versions are 2.0 and 3.0.x.
 * The `oneOf`, `anyOf`, `allOf`, and  `not` (swagger.io) constructs aren't supported in Teams.
 * Constructing arrays for the request isn't supported, but nested objects within a JSON request body are supported.
 * The request body (if present) can only be application/Json to ensure compatibility with a wide range of APIs.
-* Ensure that a server URL is defined for the `servers.url` property.
-The server URL must have an HTTPS protocol.
+* Define a server URL for the `servers.url` property.
+The server URL must use an HTTPS protocol.
 * Only single parameter search is supported.
 * Only one required parameter without a default value is allowed.
 * The operation must have an `operationId`.
 * Only POST and GET HTTP methods are supported.
 * The operation can't have a required Header or Cookie parameters without default values.
 * A command must have exactly one parameter.
-* Supported formats are JSON and YAML formats.
-* Supported OpenAPI Versions are 2.0 and 3.0.x.
 * Ensure that there are no remote references in the OpenAPI spec file.
 * A required parameter with default value is considered optional.